OctoConsulting/workshop-watsonxai-foundations/self-guided-labs/level-1/lab-0-laptop-environment-setup/README.md

 Go here to [install VS Code and configure it for your Python environment](vs-code.md)

-### 6: Access Watsonx.ai Workbench <a id="access-watsonxai-workbench"></a>
+### 6: Access watsonx.ai Workbench <a id="access-watsonxai-workbench"></a>
-Log in to the [Watsonx.ai Workbench](https://workbench.res.ibm.com/) to retrieve your API Key from the right-side of the home screen.
+Log in to the [watsonx.ai Workbench](https://workbench.res.ibm.com/) to retrieve your API Key from the right-side of the home screen.
 Save this key as we will be using it during the next step.

 <p align="center">
   <img src="./images/watsonxai-api-key.png" width="600"/>